dlnetworks/twittercast/README.md

 man crontab for more info.

-Please also note that this script may not work with your hosting provider.
-Many shared hosting providers have php configurations that will not support this script (no fsockopen).

-This script will work properly on a defalt LAMP stack.
+This script should work properly on a defalt LAMP stack.

 I can provide twittercast hosting services if desired.